Coalspur Formation: Thickness and distribution

 The Coalspur Formation is present in the Alberta foothills from south of the Wapiti River to the North Saskatchewan River.
 The formation is estimated to reach thicknesses of up to about 550 m, and the Coalspur coal zone is about 120 m to 200 m thick.

 Relationship to other units

 The Coalspur Formation rests abruptly on the Brazeau Formation and is overlain abruptly by the Paskapoo Formation.
 It is equivalent to the Scollard Formation of the west-central Alberta plains, the Willow Creek Formation in the southwestern plains, and part or all of the Ravenscrag Formation in Saskatchewan.
 The base of the Coalspur coal zone is equivalent to the base of the Ardley coal zone, which is also floored on the K-Pg boundary bed.

-Paleontology
+Paleobiota

 Plant fossils and mammal remains have been described from the Coalspur Formation, but although the lower part of the formation is of Late Cretaceous age, no dinosaur remains have yet been reported.

-Fossils reported from the Coalspur Formation:
+The best vertebrate fossils of the Coalspur Formation are from a railroad cut near the locality of Diss.
+This site may be from the Torrejonian 3 North American Land Mammal Age (NALMA).